The population of borough is 148,900. (2018) This making it the largest borough in the wider Lancashire area.

 Some areas of Blackburn and Darwen are in the top 10% most deprived in England, but the variation in deprivation fluctuates as some communities, especially those within rural areas are amongst the least deprived.

-Blackburn and Darwen falls within the worst 20% of local authorities in England for fuel poverty.
+Food poverty in Blackburn and Darwen is a significant issue.
+The authority falls within the worst 20% of local authorities in England for fuel poverty.
 In 2017, the local authority had the 3rd highest level of fuel poverty in Lancashire at 16.5%.
 This compares to the average in England, which is at 10.9% and 13.5% in Lancashire.
+Find out more about the impact of fuel poverty here.

 Figures from the Department of Business, Enterprise and Industry, July 2018, reported that approximately 8,500 households within the borough were in Fuel poverty meaning that one in seven homes were within this classification.